Unboxed-Software/solana-react-native-counter/README.md

 ### 3. Install Dependencies

 We’ll need to add in our Solana dependencies.
-[The Solana Mobile docs provide a nice list of packages](https://docs.solanamobile.com/react-native/setup) we need and why we need them:
+[The Solana Mobile docs provide a nice list of packages](https://docs.solanamobile.com/react-native/setup) and explanations for why we need them:

-- `@solana-mobile/mobile-wallet-adapter-protocol`: A React Native/Javascript API enabling interaction with MWA-compatible wallets.
+- `@solana-mobile/mobile-wallet-adapter-protocol`: A React Native/Javascript API enabling interaction with MWA-compatible wallets
-- `@solana-mobile/mobile-wallet-adapter-protocol-web3js`: A convenience wrapper to use common primitives from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) – such as `Transaction` and `Uint8Array`.
+- `@solana-mobile/mobile-wallet-adapter-protocol-web3js`: A convenience wrapper to use common primitives from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) – such as `Transaction` and `Uint8Array`
-- `@solana/web3.js`: Solana Web Library for interacting with Solana network through the [JSON RPC API](https://docs.solana.com/api/http).
+- `@solana/web3.js`: Solana Web Library for interacting with the Solana network through the [JSON RPC API](https://docs.solana.com/api/http)
-- `react-native-get-random-values` Secure random number generator polyfill for `web3.js` underlying Crypto library on React Native.
+- `react-native-get-random-values` Secure random number generator polyfill for `web3.js` underlying Crypto library on React Native
-- `buffer` Buffer polyfill also needed for `web3.js` on React Native.
+- `buffer` Buffer polyfill also needed for `web3.js` on React Native

 In addition to this list, we'll add two more packages:
 - `@coral-xyz/anchor`: The Anchor TS client.
 - `assert`: A polyfill that lets Anchor do its thing.
+- `text-encoding-polyfill`: A polyfill needed to create the `Program` object

-If you’re not familiar: polyfills actively replace node-native libraries to make them work anywhere Node is not running.
+If you’re not familiar: polyfills actively replace Node-native libraries to make them work anywhere Node is not running.
 We’ll finish our polyfill setup shortly.

 For now, install dependencies using the following command: